 Sometimes it’s very hard to think nice thoughts when your hip is in constant pain.
 Your hair is getting thinner and your waist is getting thicker.
 To top it all off, you woke up this morning with a spikey black whisker on your chin!

 Where the heck did that come from?
 Did it spring up overnight?
 Or has it been around for days, taunting onlookers who were kind enough to pretend it wasn’t there?

 Staying motivated is tough.
 Getting older isn’t always about carefree living, travelling, and exciting new adventures.
-Sometimes it’s about living day to day with health issues, money problems, chronic pain and an ever-shrinking world.
-To get unplugged, we try reading articles that promotes the “10 Senior Secrets,” but nothing’s working.
+Sometimes it’s about living day to day with health issues, money problems, chronic pain, and an ever-shrinking world.
+To get unplugged, we try reading articles that promote the “10 Senior Secrets,” but nothing’s working.

 Keep Aging in Perspective

 There have been many articles and comments written on Sixty and Me about the joys and challenges of aging.
 We all do what we can to support each other and be the best we can be as we deal with the crusty rusty years.

 But if our thoughts are not in a good place, we can find it difficult to read about others who seem to be managing so much better than we are.
 Living our lives can become a challenge when we have to compromise or eliminate activities that bring us joy.

 Recently, I found an ancient poem written over one thousand years ago by the Chinese poet Hanshan.
 It came on a day I needed it most and spoke volumes to me in its simplicity.
 I would like to share it with you:

 All day going around never leaving their bowl.